akveo/nebular/docs/articles/design-system/custom-theme.md

   </div>
 </div>

-Before we start, let's pretend we want to create a `aquamarine` theme with a violet primary color.
+Before we start, let's pretend we want to create an `aquamarine` theme with a violet primary color.
 <hr>

 ## Select parent Theme

-In order to minify amount of work, parent theme selection is a very important step.
+In order to minify the amount of work, parent theme selection is a very important step.
 Though it is very simple - for colored and dark themes - use `dark` base theme, otherwise - `default` theme.
 In our case `aquamarine` theme is a colored one, let's use `dark` as a parent.
 <hr>